 Clicking Delete Game Data for a given product will permanently delete the user's player and progression data for that product.

-For more extreme circumstances, the Delete User button at the bottom of the page will delete all of the user's data across all products managed by your organization.
-It will also unlink all of their accounts for all identity providers.
-This request has a 10-day grace period in case the deletion request is canceled because of a compromised account.
-During the grace period, the account remains searchable and can be used to play games.
+The Delete User button at the top of the page will delete all of the user's data across all products managed by your organization.
+It will also unlink all of their accounts for all identity providers and remove any organization data about that user, not specifically associated with any single product.
+This request has a 10-day grace period in case the deletion request is canceled, for example, in the case of a compromised account.
+During the grace period, the account remains searchable, but the player won’t be able to log in through EOS Connect.

 You cannot export data while a delete is in progress or vice versa.